Intensive Examination of Moment-to-Moment Interactions in Cognitive Behavior Therapy

-At any point in time, you may elect to stop the research portion of the procedures and choose instead to complete only the standard procedures of treatment.
+At any point in time, you may elect to stop the research portion of the procedures.
 If you discontinue participation in the research, your treatment will not be affected.
 Even if you are not interested in participating in the research, you may still seek treatment in Dr. Persons’ practice.

-If you have questions about the study or are interested in participating in the study, please contact Dr. Persons by telephone at 510-662-8405 or at firstname.lastname@example.org.
+If you would like to participate in this treatment-research opportunity, or have questions about it, please contact Mr. Zieve by telephone at 510-662-8405 ext 3 or at email@example.com.

 Study of Skills Learning in CBT with Amy Sanchez, M.A.